joselusl/aruco_eye/README.md

 # Repository information

 ## Packages
-This repository is formed by a five ROS packages:
+This repository is formed by a two ROS packages:

-+ aruco_lib: original ArUco library (see [http://sourceforge.net/projects/aruco/](http://sourceforge.net/projects/aruco/) and [http://www.uco.es/investiga/grupos/ava/node/26](http://www.uco.es/investiga/grupos/ava/node/26) ) with catkin elements (CMakeLists.txt and package.xml)
 + aruco_eye_core: C++ (and ROS-independent) wrapper of the ArUco library with additional functionalities.
 + aruco_eye_ros: ROS-dependent wrapper of the ArUco library with additional functionalities.